pilerks1/HDRRecorder/README.md

 While the app works perfectly on my S24 (snapdragon), it does not produce a preview or a recording on a Samsung S22 Ultra (snapdragon).
 This is under investigation.
 I have not tested on any other devices

-App rotation is buggy in many ways, including UI in vertical mode, and the video stream flipping upside down when rotating the phone 180 degrees.
+App rotation is buggy in many ways, including UI in vertical mode, and the video stream flipping upside down when rotating the phone 180 degrees

 Recording timer does not accuratly handle pause/resume during recording